 California’s incarceration rate for year-end 2016 under state prison or local jail jurisdiction per 100,000 population was 331, which is lower than an average incarceration rate by 26%.
 The number of California prisoners at the year-end of 2016 was 130,390, from which 5% were female prisoners, whereas the number of male prisoners was 124,487 in 2016.

 Many inmates will simply go home to family or friends when they are released.
 Other criminals, specifically those who perpetrated serious crimes, may be ordered to live in a supervised community for a specific length of time.
-These are often referred to as halfway houses, and California has dozens of them staffed by correctional employees and volunteers.
+These are often referred to as halfway houses, and CA has dozens of them staffed by correctional employees and volunteers.

 Parole and probation are often confused.
 Parole only applies to felony cases, and it begins when an inmate is released from prison.
 Parole is a supervision program that helps to guide the inmate back into society by securing gainful employment and a stable living environment.
 Parolees must check in weekly with their parole officer and may receive surprise inspections to see how they are doing.